Raycast: The All-Apple Productivity Powerhouse

 • Priority support

 Plans start reasonable and scale with usage.
-But here’s the key: you’re not locked out of core functionality without paying.
-That’s refreshingly honest.
+The important thing is you’re not locked out of core functionality without paying, which is refreshingly honest.

 🤖 AI Integration: The Real Superpower